ericroku/my-tweet-app-gke/README.md

 #
 # my-tweet-app-lacework-gke
 #
-Docker demo example application launched into GKE
+GAR demo example application built and launched into GKE

 ![Picture of the example application](https://github.com/automatecloud/my-tweet-app-lacework/blob/master/Pictures/picturenew.png?raw=true)

 ## For what is this repository?

-This application was designed to show how easy it is to integrate Lacework Vulnerability Scanner with Visual Studio Code and GitHub Actions and fully auto manage the deployment of the application inside a AWS EKSKubernetes cluster.
+This application was designed to show how easy it is to integrate Lacework Vulnerability Scanner with Visual Studio Code and GitHub Actions and fully auto manage the deployment of the application inside a GKE Kubernetes cluster with a base image hosted on GAR.

 It is using a simple Docker container image based on Alpine, Python and Flask as componentes that have some critical and medium vulnerabilities.